PRESENTS

 we see your pain.

-1 in 6 women* experience severe pain everyday, yet their pain is consistently overlooked in healthcare, underrepresented in research and dismissed due to ingrained gender biases.
+1 in 6 women* experience severe pain every day, yet their pain is consistently overlooked in healthcare, underrepresented in research and dismissed due to ingrained gender biases.
 This leaves their pain misunderstood and mistreated.

 SEE MY PAIN is our pledge to make sure that all pain is seen, regardless of gender.